AidanFarhi/life-dash/README.md

 ### TODO

-- expenses view with mock data
+- insert some mock data into the db

+- read the data from the db

 - input form